Raie-Mananta/Raie-Mananta/README.md

-Studying in programming by day, Tired at night.
+Working by day, Tired at night.

 Hoping to possibly make interesting stuff